XOXO: From Love and Anxiety in Real Time: Release

 On March 15, 2021, the band announced the album along with news that the lead single, "Sticky", would be released on March 19, 2021.
-The band preceded the release of the album with additional singles "April 7th", "Lips", and "Pretender".
-To celebrate the album's release, the band set up The XOXO Experience, a theater showcase which set the album's tracks to visuals in Tempe and premiered the song "High Forever" on Alt Nation on July 7, on July 8, orchestrated an XOXO pop-up shop on July 10 in Los Angeles, and held a livestream event known as Face Towards the Sun on July 11, also in Los Angeles.
-To support the album, the band will be going on tour in the fall in support of All Time Low.
+The song peaked at number 16 on the US Alternative Airplay chart, and became one of the group's highest-charting singles.
+On April 7, the band released the album's second single, "April 7th".
+"Lips" was released on May 28, as the third single from the album.
+The fourth and final single, "Pretender" was released on June 25.
+To celebrate the album's release, the band set up The XOXO Experience, a theater showcase which set the album's tracks to visuals in Tempe and premiered the song "High Forever" on Alt Nation on July 7.
+On July 10, the group orchestrated an XOXO pop-up shop in Los Angeles, and held a livestream event known as Face Towards the Sun on July 11, also in Los Angeles.
+To support the album, the band went on tour that fall in support of All Time Low.
+The group also embarked on a headlining tour in the US called the XOXO Tour in March 2022.